CodeXDMR/se_project_aroundtheus/README.md

    [Graphic Link](./images/readme/Issue-DoubleBorder.jpg)

 3. Functionality was added to Modal window, allowing users to edit the profile title and description and user configureable cards via Javascript.

+4. Add and delete cards features were added so that users can add locations and then delete any of the existing cards.

+5. Preview Modal was created so users can see a preview immage of each card.